DisnakeDev/disnake/docs/api/automod.rst

     .. attribute:: mention_spam

         The rule will filter messages based on the number of member/role mentions they contain.

         This trigger type requires additional :class:`metadata <AutoModTriggerMetadata>`.

+    .. attribute:: member_profile

+        The rule will filter member profiles based on a custom keyword list.

+        This trigger type requires additional :class:`metadata <AutoModTriggerMetadata>`.